Can I drive a normal car to Mt.Stirling or do I require a 4WD?

 Can I hire equipment and get ski lessons on the mountain?

 Yes, Stirling Experience operates the largest cross country ski hire and ski school in the district from their base at Telephone Box Junction.
-A full range of equipment is available for hire including race, touring and telemark skis, snow shoes, toboggans and wet weather gear.
+A full range of equipment is available for hire including race, touring, telemark and alpine touring skis, snow shoes, toboggans and wet weather gear.
 The ski school offers daily group classes and private lessons for all level of ability and various disciplines including diagonal stride, skating and telemark.

 Are there chairlifts on Mt.Stirling?